Best Value

 delivered.

-Your $229 a month covers the medication, supplies, provider consultation, ongoing care, and shipping.
+Your plan covers the medication, supplies, provider consultation, ongoing care, and shipping.
 No hidden fees, no surprise charges.

 Semaglutide + B12 vial